survivejs/reports-boilerplate/README.md

 ## Development

-* Replacing meta information  - **npm run replace-meta** - This will allow you to update project metadata (GitHub user/project).
-Note that this can be potentially dangerous since it does just a naive search/replace over *README.md* and *package.json*!
 * Developing - **npm start** - This will run a server at *localhost:3000* and use Hot Module Reloading.
 * Building - **npm run build**
 * Deployment - **npm run deploy** - Deploys the built version